raiden-network/scenario-player/README.rst

 Tools
 =================
-With the `Performance analysis Tool <https://github.com/raiden-network/performance-analysis-tool>`_ the logs of the scenario player can be analyzed and visualized.
+With the `Performance Analysis Tool <https://github.com/raiden-network/performance-analysis-tool>`_ the logs of the scenario player can be analyzed and visualized.